saifalmandeel/Learning-Journal/README.md

 ## Growth Mindset

-**I believe that skills and intelligence are growth and developed.
+**I believe that skills and intelligence can be grown and developed.**

-People who are good at something, they believe skills are built - are good because they built that ability.
+**People who are good at something, they are good because they built that ability.**

-People who aren't good at something, they believe skills are born and are not good because they haven't done the work.**
+**People who aren't good at something, they are not good because they haven't spent time and effort to build that skill.**

 ## I keep myself in a growth mindset when I
 * View challenges as opportunities.